 Our Favorite Pasta Chicken Salad Recipe, we can’t stop eating this one.
+Shell Macaroni with chicken breast, peas and a creamy sweet and tangy dressing.

 Last Saturday was our monthly Front Range Food Blogger Meetup over at Barb’s house.
 Barb generously opens her doors to host our group of local food bloggers.
 I so look forward to our gatherings.
 Not only is it the ultimate potluck event, but we also get down to business and spend time with discussions to better our blogs.
 Last month we had photography demonstrations and last week we focused on SEO optimization.
 So far there’s been about a dozen of us attend, and I’m personally loving every minute of it.